Universalization of any adversarial attack using very few test examples: Related Work

 $\bullet$ We give a theoretical justification of this phenomenon using matrix concentration inequalities and spectral perturbation bounds.
 This observation holds across multiple input-dependent adversarial attack directions given by Gradient, FGSM and DeepFool.

-\subsection{Related work}
+\section{Related Work}

-The most relevant baselines for our work are the universal adversarial attacks by Moosavi-Dezfooli et al. \cite{Dezfooli17} and Khrulkov and Oseledets \cite{Khrulkov18}.
+The previous works closest to ours are the universal adversarial attacks by Moosavi-Dezfooli et al. \cite{Dezfooli17} and Khrulkov and Oseledets \cite{Khrulkov18}.
 Our approach to construct a universal adversarial attack is to take an input-dependent adversarial attack on a given model, and then find a single direction via SVD that is simultaneously well-aligned with the different input-dependent attack directions for most test data points.
 This is different from the approach of Moosavi-Dezfooli et al. \cite{Dezfooli17} explained in Figure \ref{fig:universal-fig}.
 When a training data point is not fooled by a smaller perturbation in previous iterations, Moosavi-Dezfooli et al. \cite{Dezfooli17} apply DeepFool to such already-perturbed but unfooled data points.
-In contrast, our universalization uses input-dependent attack directions only on a small sample of test data, and even the simple universalization of gradient directions (instead of DeepFool) already gives a comparable fooling rate to the universal attack of Moosavi-Dezfooli et al. \cite{Dezfooli17} in our experiments.
+In contrast, our universalization uses input-dependent attack directions only on a small sample of data points, and even the simple universalization of gradient directions (instead of DeepFool) already gives a comparable fooling rate to the universal attack of Moosavi-Dezfooli et al. \cite{Dezfooli17} in our experiments.